The American Heart Association Pediatric Advanced Life Support course is

 The PALS Provider Class is a two-day course.
 You are registering for both days.

-Per AHA guidelines a minimum of 3 students for class or we will have to cancel.
+Per AHA guidelines a minimum of 3 students per class or we will have to

 cancel the class.